xgds/xgds_map_server/xgds_map_server/static/xgds_map_server/help/addMapDataTile.rst

 Legend File
 	An image for the map legend, suggest roughly 240 pixel tall x 40-50 pixel wide.

+	If you are starting from a floating point TIFF file with data values, **you** need to generate a false color version of the the TIFF image to display in the map in addition to the PNG with the data values.

+	See `Data Layers`_ for more information.

 Other options:
 --------------